From kindergarten through twelfth grade, I attended public school, partly because the cost of private school was too high for my family to justify.

 I took for granted that our teachers were paid by the state and our books were lent to us each year.

 Apparently, the PTA contributed to our education by paying for computers, books, and even a memorial garden to commemorate students and teachers we lost.

 However, enrolling in public school is not completely free.

 Though it’s less expensive than private school and homeschooling, it’s surprising how much most families must spend to educate their children at a taxpayer-funded educational institution.

-This lead me to weigh the costs and benefits of each of these three options.
-How can you assess the cost of a primary-school education in the context of the benefits provided?
-Here’s how we broke it down.
+This led me to weigh the costs and benefits of each of these three options.
+How can parents assess the cost of a primary-school education in the context of the benefits provided?
+Here’s the breakdown on the price for each: